magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Elapsed time: 2.033 sec
 ```

-We obtained again the expected results and we also addressed the first
+We again obtained the expected results, and we also addressed the first
-item in the above nice-to-have list we started from: a TDD environment
+item in the above nice-to-have list: a TDD environment
 for both CLJ and CLJS running in the same JVM.
-For proceeding with the
+Before proceeding with the
 next step, stop the `boot` process.

 ## A single JVM instance, multiple tasks

-As said at the beginning of the series, one of the most attractive
+As we said at the beginning of this series, one of the most attractive
-features of `boot` building tool, when compared with `leiningen`, it
+features of the `boot` build tool, compared with `leiningen`,
-is its potential ability to run multiple tasks in the same JVM without
+is its ability to run multiple tasks in the same JVM without
-interfering each other.
-We already unified the CLJ and the CLJS unit
+them interfering with each other.
+We have already unified the CLJ and the CLJS unit
 testing tasks.
-Let's see if we are able to absorb in the same JVM the
+Let's see if we are also able to run
-original `dev` task as well.
+original `dev` task in the same JVM.

-As we previously saw, thanks to the `watch` task, the `test-cljs` task
+As we saw previously, thanks to the `watch` task, the `test-cljs` task
 triggers the CLJS recompilation anytime we modify and save a `.cljs`
 or a `.cljc` file.

-The rising question is now the following: could we compose the
+The question now is the following: could we compose the
 `test-cljs` task with the `serve`, `reload` and `cljs-repl` tasks in
-the same way we already composed them in the `dev` task with the
+the same way that we've already composed them in the `dev` task with the
 `cljs` task?

 Let's start by reading the `test-cljs` help documentation again: